 Under certain circumstances and upon written notification from Citizens, the Firm will be required to use the following travel reimbursement procedure in lieu of the Standard Reimbursement Procedure above.
-In order to be eligible for reimbursement under the Alternate Reimbursement Procedure, the Firm must submit an invoice along with a "Vendor Travel Expense Reimbursement Form" with copies or originals of required forms and receipts to Citizens Accounts Payable Department at AccountsPayable@Citizensfla.com or by mail to ATTN: Accounts Payable, PO Box 10749, Tallahassee, FL 32302-2749.
+In order to be eligible for reimbursement under the Alternate Reimbursement Procedure, the Firm must submit an invoice along with a "Vendor Travel Expense Reimbursement Form" with copies or originals of required forms and receipts to Citizens Accounts Payable Department at Accounts Payable, PO Box 10749, Tallahassee, FL 32302-2749.